6c65726f79/Transmissionic/README.md

 You can start a local dev server using Ionic, but you need to disable same origin policy in your browser to connect to Transmission RPC from a different host.
 For example, run a new instance of chrome with these flags : `--disable-web-security --disable-gpu --user-data-dir=~/chromeTemp`

-Then start the dev server by running :
+Then start the dev server by running this in the root folder of the project:

 ```
 ionic serve
 ```

-This will open http://localhost:8100/ in a new tab.
+If you want to contribute and pull your changes to this project, please work on the `dev` branch as it contains all the latest changes.

 # Translation

 You can help with the translation by joining the project on [POEditor](https://poeditor.com/join/project?hash=sbVnI9eo3d).
-If your language is not availaible, feel free to suggest it.
+If your language is not availaible, feel free to add it.

-Available languages :
+Available languages:
 - English
 - French
 - Russian (Alek Depler)